jakearmendariz/distributed_kvs/cc_outline.md

 Again, the idea here is that we are not getting rid of any of the client’s causal context.
 Whatever the client gave the local replica as causal context we are giving back PLUS the updated version of the key that the client just wrote to.

-If client request causal context does not have an entry for the key being written to:
+<u>If client request causal context does not have an entry for the key being written to:</u>

 Create VCK.
 Increment local position in VCK to 1.